jpverkamp/blog/content/programming/programming-praxis/2012-08-30-random-access-lists.md

 ---
 This time around, Programming Praxis [here](https://github.com/jpverkamp/small-projects/blob/master/blog/ralist.ss) (make sure you download pmatch as well).

-First, we need to provide tree functions that are designed to work on complete {{< wikipedia "binary trees" >}}, taking the size as an additional parameters.
+First, we need to provide tree functions that are designed to work on complete [[wiki:binary trees]](), taking the size as an additional parameters.

 ```scheme
 ; lookup an item in a balanced binary tree